network-lumen/blockchain/docs/modules/dns.md

 - Domain names and extensions are ASCII-only (lowercase `[a-z0-9-]`, no leading/trailing hyphen); internationalized domains (IDN/punycode) are not supported today.
 - Up to 64 records per domain, with a combined key/value payload ≤ 16 KiB.
 - Transfers move ownership immediately after the fixed `transfer_fee_ulmn` is paid.
+- Updates can optionally charge a flat `update_fee_ulmn` (defaults to `0` so updates stay gasless by default).
+When set, the fee is debited from the owner and routed to the fee collector module account.
 - Auctions begin automatically once `grace_days` elapse; `MsgSettle` finalises the highest bid at the end of the auction window.
 - `MsgUpdate` enforces a per-domain cooldown (`update_rate_limit_seconds`) and a lightweight proof-of-work: the client must supply a `pow_nonce` such that `sha256(fqdn|creator|nonce)` contains at least `update_pow_difficulty` leading zero bits.
 Set the difficulty to `0` to disable PoW.